microsoft/azure-pipelines-task-lib/powershell/Docs/Consuming.md

 ## Dependencies
 * The SDK requires PowerShell 3 or higher.
 * The SDK is designed for use with PowerShell.exe (Console Host).
-* A 1.95 (or higher) agent is required to fully run a PowerShell3 task end-to-end.
-An agent is not required for interactively testing the task.
+* A TFS 2015 Update 2 agent (or higher) is required to run a PowerShell3 task end-to-end.
+However, an agent is not required for interactively testing the task.

 ## Where to get it